How to ask for a customer video testimonial

 - Public space is greater than 12 feet from your body

-Intimate space is relevant to social media photos, images and video.
+Intimate space is important for social media photos, images and video.

 The Proximity Rule and Social Media